Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 # Climate HAzard Toolbox (CHAT)

 ## Motivation
 Using and processing climate models can be challenging for non experts.
-Currently, many platforms exist to visualize important climate information.
-However, flexibility to generate outputs and perform ad hoc analysis is generally low.
-We intend to fill that gap by developing a product that allows more flexibility than exsiting tools but at the same time that is easy to use.
+Currently, there are many platforms that allow users to visualize climate data and climate models.
+However, these products do not usually offer much flexibility in terms of performing ad hoc analysis.
+We intend to fill that gap by developing CHAT (Climate HAzard Toolbox) that will allow users to access regionally downscaled climate models (CORDEX-CORE) as well as visualizing important climate related information in a more flexible way compared to traditional platforms.
+We intend to do that by first creating a repository hosting CORDEX-CORE models and a dedicated simple R package allowing users with some experience in R to access the climate projections.
+This has several applications in ecology and biology, allowing users, for example, to use these data as input for SDM (Species Distribution Models).
+Then, we will launch a Shiny app that will be mainly developed for visualization purposes.
+The app will allow greater flexibility compared to exsiting tools as it will not rely on pre-computed information.

 ## Working environment and milestones
 Currently, CHAT works through the IPCC atlas server, hosted by the University of Cantabria.
 CHAT can be seen as a wrapper of several packages but the main "engine" is the [climate4R framework](https://github.com/SantanderMetGroup/climate4R).
 Input climate models are from CORDEX-CORE and CHAT can automatically access W5e5 reanalysis dataset.

 ![bitmap](https://user-images.githubusercontent.com/83447905/158554731-7dc0e6ae-1e6f-42f8-b625-adadf981b3dc.png)